philgyford/mytweets/README.md

 4) Set up your Twitter account with a new app:
     a) Go to http://dev.twitter.com/ and log in with your Twitter account.
-    b) Click 'Register an app' (or 'Your apps' and then 'Register a new app').
+    b) Go to 'My applications', in the drop-down menu under your icon, top-right.
+	c) Click the 'Create a new application' button.
     c) Fill out the form.
-        * Set 'Application Name' (it won't be publicly visible unless you also use this app to post tweets).
+        * Set 'Name' (it won't be publicly visible unless you also use this app to post tweets).
-        * Set 'Application website' (it's required).
+		* Set 'Description' (it's required).
-        * Set 'Application Type' to 'Client'.
+        * Set 'Website' to some URL (it's required).
-        * Set 'Default access type' to 'Read-only' (unless you're going to post tweets using this app).
-        * The other fields can be left blank if you like.
+		* Agree with the terms and submit the form.

+5) By default the application will be 'Read-only'.
+If you want to access direct messages then go to the 'Settings' tab and change the 'Application Type' to 'Read, Write and Access direct messages'.

+6) At the bottom of the 'Details' tab page, click the 'Create my access token' button.
+You might need to refresh the page once or twice after that before the new token appears.

-5) From the next page copy and paste the 'Consumer key' and 'Consumer secret' into config.py.
-Then click the 'My Access Token' link on the right of the page and copy the 'Access Token (oauth_token)' and 'Access Token Secret (oauth_token_secret)' into config.py, eg:
+7) Copy and paste the 'Consumer key', 'Consumer secret', 'Access token' and 'Access token secret' into `config.py`.

     CONSUMER_KEY = 'Esdfy8iSDF89vdaDFSa789'
     CONSUMER_SECRET = 'DFYUK89fddsfadFDDFS789vsdCXUdfs789xcvDSFH'